elekto-io/docs/content/en/docs/Getting started/configuration.md

 **APP_CONNECT**

-*Optional* Whether to serve uwsgi over HTTP or via a local unix socket.
+*Optional* Whether to serve uWSGI over HTTP or via a local Unix socket.
 Used by some startup scripts; see `entrypoint.sh` for an example.

 Example: `http` or `socket`